Stability and Generalization of Bilevel Programming in Hyperparameter Optimization: Experiments

 In our experiments, we consider two widely used tasks, \emph{feature learning}~\cite{franceschi2018bilevel} and \emph{data reweighting for noisy labels}~\cite{shaban2019truncated}.
 Please refer to Section~\ref{sec:pro} for the formulation of the two tasks.

 In feature learning, we evaluate all algorithms on the Omniglot dataset~\cite{lake2015human} following~\cite{franceschi2018bilevel}.
 Omniglot consists of grayscale images, and we resize them to $28 \times 28$.
 The images are symbols from different alphabets.
-We randomly select 100 classes and obtain a training, validation and testing set of size 500, 100, and 1000 respectively. $\lambda$ represents the parameters in a linear layer of size $784 \rightarrow 256$. $\theta$ represents the parameters in a MLP of size $256 \rightarrow 128 \rightarrow 100$.
+We randomly select 100 classes and obtain a training, validation and testing set of size 500, 100, and 1000 respectively. $\lambda$ represents the parameters in a linear layer of size $784 \rightarrow 256$ following the input $x$. $\theta$ represents the parameters in a MLP of size $256 \rightarrow 128 \rightarrow 100$ to predict the label $y$.
 We employ a mini-batch version of SGD in both levels of UD with a learning rate $0.1$ and batch size $50$.

 In data reweighting, we evaluate all algorithms on the MNIST dataset~\cite{lecun2010mnist} following~\cite{shaban2019truncated}.
 MNIST consists of grayscale hand-written digits of size $28\times 28$.
 We randomly select 2000, 200, and 1000 images for training, validation and testing respectively.
 The label of a training sample is replaced by a uniformly sampled wrong label with probability $0.5$. $\lambda$ represents the logits of the weights of the training data, and $\theta$ represents the parameters in an MLP of size $784 \rightarrow 256 \rightarrow 10$.
 We employ a mini-batch version of SGD in both levels of UD with a batch size $100$.
 The learning rate is $10$ in the outer level and $0.3$ in the inner level.